JakuWorks/PowerShell-File-Walker-Commands/README.md

 3. Here you have 2 options
   a) Add this file to your PowerShell Profile (loads in about 300ms)
   b) Manually run the file
   `psst: you need to run the file IN YOUR SCOPE, so you can actually use the commands.
-Please use the . dot operator.
-Example of running the file using relative paths:` `. ".\PowerShell-File-Walker.ps1"`
+To do that use the '.' dot operator.
+Example of running the file:` `.
+"C:\PowerShell-File-Walker.ps1"`
 4. If everything worked you should get an introductionary message (it will only display three times)